tridentstream/docs/basic-setup/install-plugin-and-setup.rst

 A new section pops up under store and it should be filled out, an example of a filled out form can be seen in :numref:`store_config`.

-To get the searcher drop down to popup, click the "add" button.
+To get the searcher drop down to popup, click the "Add" button.
 When done, press "Save".
 The changes are not yet live, click the "Commit changes" button under "Store" to make the changes live.

 Step 4 - Use the New Plugin